Louselook/Louselook/README.md

 I am passionate about technology💻, cybersecurity🛡️, IoT, and neural networks.🧠

-I constantly seek new challenges that help me grow professionally and expand my knowledge in areas such as backend development (FastAPI), embedded device applications (C++ for Arduino), and C# solutions.⚙️🌐
+I constantly seek new challenges that help me grow professionally and expand my knowledge in areas such as backend development (FastAPI), embedded device applications (C++ for Arduino), and C# solutions.🌐☕

 <br><br>